-I am Chandrashekar Babu - an experienced Free/Open Source Software Technologist (or FOSS Technologist) with passion and flair for teaching.
-I was born in Bangalore (India), and currently reside in Chennai (India).
-I have spent the last 10 years living out of a suitcase due to my engagement with corporate training and consulting assignments in various other cities of India and sometimes abroad.
-While not on any assignments which has been very unlikely, I spend time at home either with my daughter, or at my office (Slashprog Technologies) working on a couple of my dream products and sometimes mentoring students on FOSS related technology and career.
-Being fully independent with liberty to decide on what I want and pursue my passion has been my long-term career goal since the beginning - which is my primary reason for not being employed in an established company.
-I'm passionate about two things in life - to learn something new, without any barrier; and then to train what I learn to others :-).
+I am Chandrashekar Babu - an experienced Free/Open Source Software (FOSS) Technologist with passion and flair for teaching.
+I was born in Bangalore (India), and currently reside at Chennai (India).
+I have spent the last 10 years living out of luggage due to my regular engagement with corporate training and consulting assignments in various other cities of India and sometimes abroad.
+While not on any assignments, I spend time at home either with my daughter, or at my office (Slashprog Technologies) working on my dream products and sometimes mentoring students on FOSS related technology and career prospects.
+Being fully independent with liberty to decide on what I want; and to pursue my passion - has been my long-term goal since the beginning of my career.
+This is one of the primary reasons for not being employed in an established company.
+I am passionate about two things in life - to learn something new, without any barrier; and then to train what I learn to others :-).
 I spend a lot of time in learning new technologies, new trends and devote a lot of time in front my computer - installing and playing around with various free/open source software, toy operating systems, learning new libraries, tools, programming languages and at times reading articles, books and journals related to the same.

 Initial days of my career

-It was my dream since childhood to building my own computer that would solve all puzzles, answer every question and do my homework ;-).
-I was too young at that time perhaps to understand what a computer really was.
+When was about 11 years old (sometime during 1988), I used to dream about building my own computer that would solve all puzzles, answer every question and do my homework ;-).
+Perhaps, I was too young at that point in time to understand how computers work.
 I learned electronics starting at the age of 11 and eventually gained mastery on both analog and digital electronics.
-I used to design and build my own hobby electronics circuits and have won prizes in a couple of electronics gadget exhibitions held by IETE, Bengaluru during the early 90's while at school.
+I used to design and build my own hobby electronics circuits and have won prizes in a couple of electronics gadget exhibitions held by IETE, Bengaluru during the the late 80's and early 90's while at school.
 My career into computers started at the age of eighteen back in 1994-95 when I enrolled for a training program on computer hardware and networking at IIHT, Jayanagar (Bengaluru).
-I joined the institute to learn how computers work, so that I could pursue my dream to build one of my own.
-By the time of completion of the training program, I was proposed a job offer that was too tempting to refuse: to work as a part-time instructor for the same institute.
+I joined the institute to learn how computers work, so that I could pursue my dream of building one of my own.
+By the time I completed the training program, I was proposed a job offer that was too tempting to refuse: to work as a part-time instructor for the same institute.
 I remember training electronics, digital electronics, microprocessor concepts (8085 and 8088/88), computer hardware internals, IBM PC architecture, LAN networking and administration using Novell Netware 3.x/4.x for two batches - one between 7:00 AM to 9:00 AM and the other between 7:00 PM to 9:00 PM.
 In my spare time between 9:00 AM to 7:00 PM during that tenure - I had access to the labs where I learned and mastered x86 assembly language and also Turbo C programming on MS-DOS platform.
 Very soon, I was promoted as a full-time instructor of the institute and worked in that position for 2 years.

-Geared with enough skills and confidence in system programming/hacking on the MS-DOS platform, I joined an antivirus company called Proland Software Private Limited where I worked for a short duration as a system programmer.
-I spent my time there understanding, debugging and adding features to an existing program written in assembly language for their antivirus card (a hardware add-on card plugged into the PC to detect viruses during OS boot).
+Geared with enough skills and confidence in system programming/hacking on the MS-DOS platform, I joined an antivirus company called Proland Software Private Limited where I worked for a short duration as a systems developer.
+My job there was to understand, debug and add new features to an existing program written in assembly language for their antivirus card (a hardware add-on card plugged into the PC to detect viruses during OS boot).
 I learned a lot about many virus samples and wrote detection/cure engine for a few virus variants.

 After spending enough time with different virus samples, and a painful effort trying to debug and add features to their flagship antivirus product which comprised of 35,000+ lines of code written on Turbo C, contributed by various programmers who joined and quit the company during the event, my interest on MS-DOS system programming slowly faded.
 I began to focus more on proper software engineering principles and designing scalable software architecture.

 At home, I used to spend my spare time playing around with GNU/Linux (Slackware 2.0), Minix and FreeBSD.
 As an assembly language and C programmer on MS-DOS platform, I felt like being in the midst of a vast ocean of knowledge during my initial attempts to learn the GNU/Linux environment.
 I began to love the UNIX paradigms of simplicity and succinctness.
 I slowly learned various tools, scripting languages (Bash, Perl, Python, Tcl, Ruby), UNIX and Linux related concepts and the art of thinking, designing, programming on the GNU/Linux environment.
-At work at the antivirus company, when I first encountered Windows system programming, device driver development and API for Windows '95 and Windows NT 3.51/4.0, the overwhelming complexity of their architecture and design perplexed me and l was left unimpressed.
-I decided that this was not where my career should be heading and quit the antivirus company waving a long good-bye to MS-DOS and MS Windows to embrace GNU/Linux and the whole new world of Free and Open Source Software - I will never regret about the decision that I took.
+When I first encountered Windows system programming, device driver development and API for Windows '95 and Windows NT 3.51/4.0 at my work-place, the overwhelming complexity of their architecture and design perplexed me and l was left unimpressed.
+I decided that this was not where my career should be heading and quit the antivirus company - waving a long good-bye to MS-DOS and MS Windows to embrace GNU/Linux and the whole new world of Free and Open Source Software - I have never regretted about the decision that I took.
 My career turned more exciting since then!
-I became a Linux fanboy and began to teach Linux to my friends, my old students from the institute and help learn and install Linux on their computers.
+I become a Linux geek and began to teach Linux to my friends, my old students from the institute and help them learn and install Linux on their computers.

 My career as a FOSS specialist

 From 1999 to mid 2003, I worked full time for an e-learning product-based company called Liqwid Krystal (India) Pvt Ltd. (a newly founded start-up at that time) as their in-house open source solutions specialist.
 While working at Liqwid Krystal, I learnt more about company processes and also hardened my technology skills.
 Initially I wrote programs using C and Java and authored an e-learning module titled Introduction to C Programming.
 At a later stage, I moved onto developing a large-scale project completely using the Perl programming language.
-I worked with the team that built an e-Learning product called CodeSaw and worked extensively on the backend server architecture and the glue layers which I wrote using Perl.
-I worked on various Linux security and application sandbox frameworks like SELinux (which was not very familiar and still at an incubation stage at that point of time), RSBAC, Medusa/DS9, LIDS, Immunix, Bastille Linux, GRSecurity, Usermode Linux, FreeVSD (yes, I spelt that correctly! but it seems like the project is dead now), Bochs, Qemu and a commercial product called Pitbull/LX by Argus Technologies.
+I worked with the team that built an e-Learning product called CodeSaw and worked extensively on the back-end server architecture and the glue layers which I wrote using Perl.
+I also worked on various Linux security and application sandbox frameworks like SELinux (which was not very familiar and still at an incubation stage at that point in time), RSBAC, Medusa/DS9, LIDS, Immunix, Bastille Linux, GRSecurity, Usermode Linux, FreeVSD (yes, I spelt that correctly! but it seems like the project is dead long ago), Bochs, Qemu and a commercial product called Pitbull/LX by Argus Technologies.
 I also developed programs that use remote access technology like VNC, Remote X, HTTP and SSH Tunneling.
 I'm glad that I was working on technology and framework even before it had a nice term to it - Cloud Computing and Virtualization.
-Gradually, I began to realize that my strength is in my breadth of knowledge in diverse technology domains and my inclination towards training and being fully independent.
-I moved on from Liqwid Krystal to pursue my long term career goals by mid 2003.
+Gradually, I began to realize that my strength lie in scaling the breadth of knowledge on diverse technology domains.
+I was also becoming more inclined towards being independent and decided to move on from Liqwid Krystal to pursue my long term career goals by mid 2003.

 My progress as an Independent FOSS Technologist

-From 2003 to 2010 - I worked independently as a technology consultant and a corporate trainer for various FOSS related technologies engaging myself on short assignments with various clients (IT and non-IT companies) for corporate training programs on technologies that range from Linux system administration, UNIX Shell Scripting, Perl, Python, Ruby, Tcl, Java to web development related technologies that include PHP, CodeIgniter, DJango, Rails frameworks and so on.
-As of date, I still travel a lot for corporate training assignments. actively participate on LUGs and other technology user groups and communities related to FOSS, occasionally conduct free training programs and workshops to help students learn Linux and various FOSS tools and languages, deliver talks and guest lecture to colleges and universities on FOSS related topics and mentor students and freshers out of colleges for choosing their career path using FOSS related technologies that match their skills.
+From 2003 to 2010 - I worked independently as a technology consultant and a corporate trainer for various FOSS related technologies.
+During this tenure, I have worked for many IT and non-IT companies on corporate training assignments in technologies that range from Linux system administration, UNIX Shell Scripting, Perl, Python, Ruby, Tcl, Java to web development related technologies that include PHP, CodeIgniter, DJango, Rails frameworks and so on.
+As of date, I am still a frequent traveler to various IT-hubs and cities in India on corporate training and consulting assignments.
+I also actively participate on Linux User Groups (LUG), other technology user groups and communities related to FOSS.
+I occasionally conduct free training programs and workshops that help students in learning Linux and various FOSS tools and languages, and I deliver talks and guest lecture to colleges and universities on FOSS related topics.
+I have also been mentoring students and freshers out of colleges for choosing their career path using FOSS related technologies that match their skills.

 My current position

-In order to expand my breadth into free software and open source solutions, I co-founded an IT technology consultancy and solutions company called Slashprog Technologies and currently function as the managing director.
-The focus of Slashprog Technologies to create and mentor smart technologists and entrepreneurs for FOSS related technologies.
-I conduct training sessions at my office venue for professionals and academic freshers (mostly college students) on GNU/Linux system administration, shell scripting, programming on Perl, Python, PHP, Ruby, C, C++, system programming concepts and professional programming practices.
-I'm also working on creating a couple of products for the Internet business verticals.
-Most of the company developments are on a very slow pace right now due to my engagement with corporate training.
+In order to scale myself better using my current expertise and my domain knowledge, I co-founded a software technology consultancy and solutions company called Slashprog Technologies and currently function as the company's Managing Director.
+I function as a catalyst to fulfill the vision of creating and mentoring smart technologists and entrepreneurs who would drive the world's future innovations using FOSS.
+I conduct training sessions at my office venue for professionals and academic freshers (mostly college students) on GNU/Linux system administration, shell scripting, programming on Perl, Python, PHP, Ruby, C, C++, Agile methodologies, system programming concepts and professional programming practices.
+I'm also working towards creating a couple of products for the Internet business verticals.
+Most of the company developments are on a very slow pace right now due to my engagement with corporate training - Slashprog currently remains as an experimental start-up.

 To know more about the training sessions that I conduct, please visit the training section.